 To get started, launch Win32 Disk Imager.
 It can be helpful to launch the application with administrative privileges.

-Select the "Run" option to initiate the back up process.
-The amount of time this step takes can vary depending on a few factors.
+Select the Read option to initiate the backup process.
+The amount of time this step takes can vary.
 You'll have the opportunity to track the progress with a loading bar.

 Congratulations!
 Your Raspberry Pi's contents are now backed up safely.

-To restore your backup file to the Raspberry Pi, choose the backup image file and set the device letter to your SD card.
-Clicking “write” will update the SD card with the image file you've selected.
+To restore your backup file to the Raspberry Pi, choose the backup image file, and set the device letter to your SD card.
+Click write to update the SD card with the image file you've selected.